 - gotu kola

 Now, with an increase in antibiotic resistance, attention is turning back to herbal remedies.
 Researchers are studying herbal remedies to find new antimicrobial treatments.
 What’s more, their findings often confirm the traditional herbal use.
-Including the wound healing properties of plants, known since ancient times.
+This includes the wound healing properties of plants, known since ancient times.
 In fact, several research studies show the effectiveness of herbal remedies for healing leg ulcers.

-In addition to promoting skin ulceration healing, many herbs have other medicinal benefits.
-Such as reducing inflammation, improving blood circulation, soothing the skin and preventing infection.
+In addition to promoting skin healing, many herbs have other medicinal benefits.
+Such as reducing inflammation and other skin changes; improving poor circulation to the feet and legs; soothing the sore skin and reducing the risk of infection, so preventing infected ulcers.

 Marigold or Calendula

-Calendula speeds up healing by stimulating production of granulation tissue.
+Calendula speeds up healing by stimulating the production of granulation tissue.
 The herb also has antiseptic and anti-inflammatory properties.
 Herbalists use marigolds whenever there is infection, inflammation or damage to the skin or other tissues.

 In a scientific study, a marigold ointment was used to treat lower leg venous ulcers.
-Applying ointment twice a day for three weeks.
+In the study, leg ulcers are treated by applying ointment twice a day for three weeks.
 After three weeks the marigold ointment treatment healed the ulcers better than the comparison treatment.

 Gotu kola or Centella asiatica

 Pine bark extract or Pycnogenol

 In this six-week study, one group took the remedy pycnogenol.
 While another patient group took oral pycnogenol and also applied pycnogenol to the ulcer.

 The ulcers healed better in those having combined oral and local treatment, rather than the oral treatment only.

 I have written about Pine bark extract before.
 You might like to read my post 8 natural alternatives to NSAIDs.

-The gel of the Aloe vera plant is a wonderful healing aid for any inflamed or damaged skin.
+The gel of the Aloe vera plant is a wonderful herb for any sore, inflamed or damaged skin.
 It sinks into the skin leaving it softened, soothed and moisturised.
-For this reason, you will Aloe vera as an ingredient in many cosmetic products.
+For this reason, you will see Aloe vera as an ingredient in many cosmetic products.

 A study compared using Aloe vera gel for chronic leg ulcers against conventional treatment.
 Aloe vera gel was applied twice a day.
 Treatment progress was assessed after one week and then monthly for three months.